Last Updated On: enero 6th, 2022 at 10:02AM MST

 Access to either your own and/or a shared kitchen space

 Farm lunches made from scratch from farm bounty on workdays.

 Unlimited seasonal vegetables and fruit from the market garden and orchard

-Supply of staples such as rice, beans, flour, milk, condiments, olive oil, etc.
+Supply of staples such as rice, beans, flour, sugar, condiments, olive oil, etc.

 Experiential Farm Learning